Skip to content

 cd photoff

-2. Compile the CUDA DLL:
+2. Compile the .dll using:

-python photoff_cuda_src/compile.py
+python photoff_cuda_src/compile_windows.py

 pip install .